BSpell: A CNN-Blended BERT Based Bangla Spell Checker: Results and Discussion

 \subsection{Ablation Study}

-The original \textit{BSpell} model proposed in this paper has three unique features - (1) secondary branch with auxiliary loss, (2) 1D CNN based SemanticNet sub-model and (3) hybrid pretraining.
+\textit{BSpell} has three unique features - (1) secondary branch with auxiliary loss (possible to remove this branch), (2) 1D CNN based SemanticNet sub-model (can be replaced by simple \textit{Byte Pair Encoding (BPE)} \citep{BERT4}) and (3) hybrid pretraining (can be replaced by word masking based pretraining).
 Table \ref{tab:ablation} demonstrates the results we obtain after removing any one of these features.
-In all cases, the results show a downward trend compared to the original architecture; which shows the necessity of all the components.
-The first three models of Table \ref{tab:ablation} have been put through hybrid pretraining, while the last one went through BERT specific word level masking based pretraining.
-The secondary branch was removed from the original \textit{BSpell} to obtain \textit{BSpell (no auxiliary loss)} variant. \textit{SemanticNet} sub-model based \textit{SemanticVec} word representation was replaced by \textit{Byte Pair Encoding (BPE)} \citep{BERT4} based word representation to obtain \textit{BSpell (no SemanticNet)} variant from the original \textit{BSpell} model.
+In all cases, the results show a downward trend compared to the original architecture.